 What is SaaS?

 The first SaaS apps started getting developed around the beginning of the 21st century.
-The tools we use daily, such as Dropbox, Canva, Slack, and Google Docs are, in essence, SaaS platforms.
+The software tools we use daily, such as Dropbox, Canva, Slack, and Google Docs are, in essence, SaaS platforms.

 As the name implies, cloud-based apps are deployed in cloud infrastructure and may be accessed via a web interface or a mobile device.